polterguy/polterguy.github.io/plugins/magic.lambda/index.md

 ```

 Above you can also see how typing information is not lost, since the **[foo1]** and **[foo2]** nodes
-are both having integrer values of 5 after apply is done executing.
+are both having integer values of 5 after apply is done executing.
 At the same time you can see how
 the **[foo3]** node instead of having a simple value applied, actually ended up with a copy of all
 children passed in as **[arg2]**.
 You can also substitute names of nodes, such as the following
 illustrates.